-Read the final post in our 4-part series on A/R process automation.
-Farhad Khalafi, Research and Development Scientist at Billtrust, describes today’s best practices, what is in store for tomorrow’s A/R teams and what role robots will play in the future.
+Read the final post in our 4-part series on accounts receivable (AR) process automation.
+Farhad Khalafi, Research and Development Scientist at Billtrust, describes today’s best practices, what is in store for tomorrow’s AR teams and what role robots will play in the future.

 Farhad Khalafi: People can be resistant to change.
 This is often true in the more conservative sectors of business, such as banking and accounting.
 Sometimes technology solutions can seem unproven, and automating those tasks can be seen as a risky endeavor.
 In order to encourage adoption of automation, software vendors need to use these tactics: